vs1720/GoodReadsRecs/README.md

 Note that the right part is a dot product between row i and column of matrices U and V respectively.

 With millions of dimensions, this can take quite long.
-But using our sparse nature, we only consider non-zero dimen- sions.
+But using our sparse nature, we only consider non-zero dimensions.
 A simple but effective speedup.

 This is a supervised learning algorithm, actually, with train- ing, validation, and testing data.
 So we split our interaction data BY USER.
 This is critical, as we do not want part of one